cb-linux/breath/README.md

 to enable USB and Custom Kernel Booting.

 Reboot, and with the USB plugged in, press <kbd>CTRL</kbd> <kbd>U</kbd>.
 After a black screen for 10 seconds, the system should display a login screen.

+## How does everything work?

+This project uses the ChromeOS Kernel and firmware.
+Touchscreen and all other peripherals *just work*.

+Audio, however, is different.
+Sound works [perfectly](bin/setup-audio) through ALSA, but not PulseAudio or Pipewire.
+In the future, I'll add a bit of code that replaces the PulseAudio libraries with APulse, so all PulseAudio Library calls are forwarded to Alsa.